citiesskylines-csur/citiesskylines-csur.github.io/index.md

 All-new version of CSUR coming soon!
 This time we further improved the models and textures and implemented tons of new features, including roads with dedicated left-turn lanes, BRT roads, exhaustive collections of ramp/interface modules, fully-rendered tunnels, and a lot more.
 We developed a code to automatically create all CSUR assets using the parameters of each module so making your custom CSUR road only takes a few minutes.

 The new CSUR is currently undergoing extensive testing and debugging.
-The contents and features in CSUR dramatically exceeds any road packs on Steam Workshop to date so testing and debugging cost significant amounts of time and effort.
+The contents and features in CSUR dramatically exceed any road pack on Steam Workshop to date so testing and debugging cost significant amounts of time and effort.
 We will be also publishing lots of documentations (Chinese, English and Japanese), tutorials and cheetsheets after the Workshop release of is available.
 Stay tuned!

 * Click here for [Getting Started](getting_started_en.md) with CSUR.
 * The development of CSUR is still in progress.
 If you are a modder and are intersted in its implementation details, please visit [this Reddit post](https://www.reddit.com/r/CitiesSkylinesModding/comments/d8y4xo/csur_automated_creation_of_road_assets_with/).